bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 I used this setup on my desktop PC, whereas my PC booted automatically in the morning (check [MythTV Wiki](http://www.mythtv.org/wiki/ACPI_Wakeup#Using_.2Fsys.2Fclass.2Frtc.2Frtc0.2Fwakealarm) for information about how to boot automatically).

 Since I purchased a Raspberry Pi, the scripts are running on that machine right now.
-The Android SDK doesn&#8217;t run on its ARM processor, but some guys at the xda-developers forum managed to compile ADB on the ARM processor: <http://forum.xda-developers.com/showthread.php?t=1924492> The binary is also linked in that thread: <http://forum.xda-developers.com/attachment.php?attachmentid=1392336&d=1349930509>
+The Android SDK doesn't run on its ARM processor, but some guys at the xda-developers forum managed to compile ADB on the ARM processor: <http://forum.xda-developers.com/showthread.php?t=1924492> The binary is also linked in that thread: <http://forum.xda-developers.com/attachment.php?attachmentid=1392336&d=1349930509>